-But before resorting to high-tech security solutions, school officials should think carefully about the potential for unintended consequences.
+Before resorting to high-tech security solutions, school officials should think carefully about the potential for unintended consequences.
 Technological fixes may be mismatched to the problems being addressed.
-They can be expensive.
-They require ongoing maintenance and upgrades that need to be included in budgets.
+They can be expensive..
+Any network will require continual maintenance, eventual upgrading, and constantly updated virus protection and Intrusion Detection Systems (IDS) to watch for hackers or unauthorized transfers of data.
+A full-blown information technology (IT) department will usually be essential.

 An over-reliance on electronic technology can also backfire with power outages or technological failures.
 Some security technologies raise political and philosophical concerns.
-That being said, technological solutions can also be highly functional and cost effective.
+That said, technological solutions can also be highly functional and cost effective.
 The pros and cons must be weighed carefully within the context of local sensibilities.

 Don't start by choosing a technology and looking for a problem it can solve.
 The process should be the reverse: Identify and prioritize the problems before jumping to solutions, and analyze solutions carefully before committing funding.
 It's not uncommon for districts to invest in a particular technology district-wide before analyzing and prioritizing the real concerns of the individual schools.
 Every school should be capable of quick lockdowns and evacuations, but the details beyond that can vary considerably.
 Some schools are in rough neighborhoods where violence is endemic, others are not.
 Some schools are constrained by meager budgets, others have deep pockets.
-Leaky roofs may have to take precedence over electronic access control systems.
+Leaky roofs may take precedence over electronic access control systems.

 Partial measures can prove to be wasted investments.
-Secure front doors are of little value if the back entry remains uncontrolled.
+Secure front doors are of little value if back entries remain uncontrolled.
 Metal detectors and ID cards won't stop bullying behavior, nor will security cameras stop offenders all by themselves, as has become all too evident at many school shootings.
 On the other hand, comprehensive access control and improved emergency communication systems are usually good investments.